Govkrish3399/Data-Analyst-Portfolio/README.md

 During my free time, I would spend time in reading books, watch techology related videos and udate myself with new technological trends.

+Sharing my CV:

+The repository showcase my skills in uncovering business insight  using different analytical tools, share my projects and certificates.

+Table of Contents:

+1)